 We continue to be asked to review the data provided by developers for individual housing developments through to road schemes, and provide impartial advice for birds, bats and wider ecological issues.

 Impact evaluation in the Ecuadorian Amazon Forest

-Over a number of years we have worked on projects in the forest in different parts of the Andean foothills.
+Over a number of years we worked on projects in the forest in different parts of the Andean foothills.
 Our initial role there was a field-based evaluation of the potential impacts of the companies as they operated in little-altered rainforest.
 This reviewed the risks to the company and the environment of operational options in the short, medium and long term.

 We designed studies to assess background change rates and potential operating impacts on the rich biodiversity in the project areas over space and time, and provided steering guidance and peer review scrutiny to the local University Partner.
 We have since made inputs into potential infastructure design and monitoring of effects as the operation has expanded.